jpueberbach4/bp.markets.ingest/dukascopy/README.md

 If that’s the case, it should be an easy fix, but I’ll need to confirm the exact rules being used.
 Otherwise, we may need to invent our own timezone—something like LooneyTunes/MetaQuirks.

+(This does not apply for forex, usd commodities, seems only to happen on non-eu, non-us indices (so far))

 **From Portfolio Project to Platform**